 In addition to this enhancement, we have provided an alternative way to specify pre-bend data.
 Previously the pre-bend shape was specified by entering the x and y components of curvature.
 As an alternative, the pre-bend shape can now be specified by entering bend angle, bend radius (or equivalently arc length) and the angle that defines the plane of bending.
 For example, the above shape is specified by the following data:

 Although these pre-bend developments add no new modelling capabilities, we hope that you find the user experience to be much more convenient.

 Friction for line supports

 In previous versions of OrcaFlex, the line support contact model did not include any friction forces.
 Version 10.3 adds the ability to include friction for line supports.
 The friction coefficients are specified on the friction coefficients data form.
 This data form was previously known as the solid friction coefficients data form – the name was changed to reflect the wider applicability of the form.

 There isn’t a great deal to say about this development.
 The friction model is the same as used for seabed contact, elastic solid contact and line contact models and so should be familiar.
 One potential pitfall is the definition of normal and axial friction coefficients.
 In the OrcaFlex friction model, these directions are defined with respect to the penetrating object’s local axes.
 For contact between lines and the seabed or elastic solids the penetrating object is the line, and so normal and axial friction coefficients are defined relative to the line’s axis.
 However, for line support contact the support is the penetrating objects, which in turn means that normal and axial friction coefficients are defined relative to the support’s axis.

 So, that’s OrcaFlex 10.3.
 We hope you enjoy it, and find good use for the new features.
-We are already busy working on 10.4 which you can expect to see towards the end of 2019.
+We are already busy working on the next version which you can expect to see towards the end of 2019.